wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.10.3 =
+Fixed: Categories hierarchy lost when parent categories had an id greater than their children (Joomla 1.6+)

 = 1.10.2 =
 Works with WordPress 3.5.1